Joako360/osm2city/doc/manual/textures.rst

     * Put new BUILDING_LIST buildings and new texture atlases into FG version specific scenery directories to avoid compatibility issues.
 Each FG version then knows which directory to reference.
     * Put the files into Terrasync/Models instead and make sure that as the atlas evolves only new stuff is added and each sub-texture has a "known FG minimal version" number.

+`The WikiPedia list of the largest buildings <https://en.wikipedia.org/wiki/List_of_largest_buildings>`_ has buildings with up to 2000 m in one direction.
+1000 m in one direction is still unusual, but down to 500 m it gets more common - and therefore osm2city should be able to handle it consistently.

 .....................................
 High Office Buildings and Skyscrapers